All my life I have loved three things: writing, airplanes and chess.

 I began writing in the desert as a young U.S. Marine.
 The Iraq War had just begun.
 Through the war I carried notebooks in my rucksack.
 To this day, I still do.

 Iraq shaped my life in profound ways.
 The experience fueled my desire to understand people.
 I try to contribute to their well-being.
 My writing grew from those tough, formative years.

 I was born to fly.
 I love the freedom of being in the air.
 After the military I pursued a career in aviation.
 I was fortunate to resume government service to help people traverse the skies safely.
 Best of all, these days I am finally getting my private pilot license.

 Ten years after my war experience, I started a chess club in my city.
-This act of service led to new opportunities to inspire young people through STEM outreach.
+This act of service led to new opportunities to inspire people through STEM outreach.

 I embrace a singular passion for learning that has no limits.

-Solving problems for a safer world and inspiring others is most important to me.
+Solving problems for a safer world and helping others is most important to me.